Jesus Christ's Gospel is Merciful Truth

 I had such a carnal mind!
 How foolish I had been to speak against the truth!
 I had no idea what God was really saying in His Word, but did I ever have a few things to say.
 And, did God ever rebuke me in his Word...and thereby set me free.

-My heart was flooded with Love.
-I stood up, physically, my blasphemous traditions newly obliterated.
-And, I spoke out loud to nobody.
+And, I spoke out loud...to nobody, well maybe mostly to myself.
 I said "I believe in a victorious God.
 I believe that Jesus is victorious over everything."
 That was it.
 I finally knew that Jesus and his Victory, could not be halted by the long arm of man.
-In my heart, I knew that I would no longer feed at the banquet of man's greedy and failure-based insanities.
-I was set free from the pew of Religion's false-Gospel horror show.
+I did not say this without Scriptural foundation though.
+I just decided to believe the Scriptures which said:

 The real truth, however, is foundation for that growth.
 It is a heavy, wonderfully immovable foundation, where you aren't being dangled over the false threat of Jesus Christ's ultimate failure (of which there is no failure).
 It is a foundation of safety, where God calls you to look at yourself honestly, see who you are and where you need to be.
 It is a foundation where He will show you where you are wrong for your own sake.
 Jesus said "For judgment I came into this world, that those who do not see may see, and those who see may become blind."
 (John 9:39).
 When I was certain I saw the truth, I was blind.
 When I admitted I was blind, God opened my eyes.
 Expect to be corrected on this foundation.
 He may even do so harshly.